ahmadelmalah/trying-laravel-5.5/do.md

 build the function first
-a function to get the id of the next sheet simply, sort by correct, wrong
+a function to get the id of the next sheet simply, sort by correct, wrong, updated_at> to avoid staticity

 ## Practise controller?stack=50